qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 QGIS provides default keyboard shortcuts for many features.
 You can find them in section :ref:`label_menubar`.
-Additionally, the menu option :menuselection:`Settings --> Configure Shortcuts...` allows you to change the default keyboard shortcuts and add new keyboard shortcuts to QGIS features.
+Additionally, the menu option :menuselection:`Settings -->` |keyboardShortcuts| :menuselection:`Keyboard Shortcuts...` allows you to change the default keyboard shortcuts and add new ones to QGIS features.

 .. _figure_shortcuts: